QuentinRa/blog.quentinra.dev/tools/jetbrains/presentation/tips.md

 ### Soft wraps

-If a line is too long for being completely displayed in your screen, as it may happens in JSON files (since you can't make multilines Strings), you can enable auto-wrapping
+If a line is too long for being completely displayed on your screen, as it may happen in JSON files (since you can't make multiline), you can enable auto-wrapping

-* right after the line number,
+* right-click right after the line number,
-* right-click and enable soft-wrap
+* and enable soft-wrap

 If you want something permanent,